 The Learning Center at the Pueblo campus offers professional tutoring labs for all students enrolled in writing, math, IT (computers), and science courses.
 These "Pro" areas do not require an appointment.
 Students may come in and obtain assistance on a first come, first served basis when tutors are scheduled.
 Students may also access services remotely.
-Schedules of availability, instructions on how to access remote tutoring, and links to connect with tutors can be found on your D2L home page.
-Click on the "Free Tutoring" link to access these resources.
+Please call the Learning Center for more information or make an appointment for remote tutoring via Navigate.